PrinceNaroliya/California-Housing-Price-Prediction/README.md

     git clone https://github.com/<your-username>/California-Housing-Price-Prediction

-2. Insrall required libraries: pip install -r requirements.txt
+2. Install required libraries:

+    pip install -r requirements.txt

-3. Download the dataset from Kaggle and update the path in the notebook if needed.
+4. Download the dataset from Kaggle and update the path in the notebook if needed.
-4. Open notebook:
+5. Open notebook:

     jupyter notebook notebooks/california_housing_model.ipynb

-5. Run all cells to train the model and check predictions.
+7. Run all cells to train the model and check predictions.

+---

 ## Future Work